mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/config-edgelb-for-k8s/index.md

 # Test Kubernetes connections and view the dashboard

-After you have configured Edge-LB to connect to your Kubernetes clusters, you can [test connections and view the Kubernetes Dashboard](/services/kubernetes/2.1.1-1.12.5/getting-started/test-connect/) using a web proxy on your browser.
+After you have configured Edge-LB to connect to your Kubernetes clusters, you can [test connections and view the Kubernetes Dashboard](/mesosphere/dcos/services/kubernetes/2.1.1-1.12.5/getting-started/test-connect/) using a web proxy on your browser.        ***%%% Is 2.1.1-1.12.5 the best version to which to link?
+Latest is 2.4.5-1.15.5.***